 The final oral examination in defense of the doctoral dissertation is conducted by the student's dissertation committee.
 One copy of the dissertation must be submitted to each member of the dissertation committee at least two weeks before the scheduled doctoral defense.
-The defense may not be scheduled earlier than two weeks following submission of the dissertation, but must be held at least two weeks before the degree is conferred.
+The defense may not be scheduled earlier than two weeks following submission of the dissertation but must be held at least two weeks before the degree is conferred.

 At least one month before the scheduled defense, the student must provide the department registrar with the defense time, date, place, dissertation title and abstract for school-wide advertisement.
-The student must also provide these details to the University Times for advertisement at least one month before the scheduled defense.
 More information on defense announcement guidelines can be found by viewing the complete instructions for announcing your defense.